 With films like ‘Brokeback Mountain’, ‘Blue is the Warmest Colour’, ‘Carol’ et al, we’ve seen a steep rise in the love stories that focus on the LGBTQ romances and have given a whole new meaning to the genre, thus changing the way filmmakers and viewers have been perceiving love stories so far.
-I am sure there are many more to come, romances which would rid us of any preconceived notions about same-sex marriage or relationships.
-And then, there are the animated flicks like ‘Frozen’, ‘WALL-E’, ‘Tangled’ etc. which would make you fall in love with the genre.
+And then, there are the animated flicks like ‘Frozen’, ‘WALL-E’, ‘Tangled’ etc. that would make you fall in love with the genre.

-Netflix has always been the “go to” place if one wants to watch any tear-jerking romance or a light-hearted love story.
-Everyone loves a good love story whether they admit it or not.
-Like in real life, there are several types of romantic movies.
-From more light-hearted comedies to heartbreaking dramas, from an adaptation of a classic Disney movie to a dreamy French film, from sad romantic movies to teen love movies.
+Netflix has a wide array of romantic films: from more light-hearted comedies to heartbreaking dramas, from adaptations of a classic Disney movie to a dreamy French films, from sad romantic movies to teen love movies.
 In the mood for a film all about love?
-Here is the list of really good romance movies on Netflix, which will make you a big fan of the genre.
+Here is the list of really good romance movies on Netflix that are available to stream right now.

 30. Set it Up (2018)